CBC Video: In REITs We Trust

 Related Articles:

-Skyline Apartment REIT Acquires New Hamburg, ON Property
+Skyline Apartment REIT Acquires Eighth Owen Sound, ON Property

 Disclaimer